CARTAvis/manual_source/source/installation_and_configuration.rst

 Installation and configuration
 ==============================
-The client-server architecture of CARTA is fundamentally a web application.
-The three main components are:
+CARTA is fundamentally a web application and utilises client-server architecture.
+There are three main components:

 * carta_backend
 * carta_frontend